zyzyva/square_client/README.md

 SquareClient supports flexible configuration with clear precedence:

+### API Key Management

+**Single Set of Keys (Recommended)**
+Most organizations should use one Square account across all apps:
+- Single business entity with multiple applications
+- All payments go to one bank account
+- Simpler Square dashboard management
+- Easier reconciliation and reporting

+**Multiple Sets of Keys**
+Only needed when:
+- Different legal entities (each app is a separate business)
+- Marketplace model (each app represents different merchants)
+- Compliance requirements for payment isolation
+- Payments need separate bank account destinations

 ### Configuration Precedence (highest to lowest)

 1. **Application Config** - Set in your app's config files